All Tomorrow's Parties (festival): History

 The festival had its origins in the Bowlie Weekender, curated by Belle & Sebastian at Camber Sands in April 1999.
 Artists, usually musicians (but sometimes visual artists like Matt Groening, whose line-up featured in the Observer's list of the ten best festivals of the year, or Jake and Dinos Chapman) were asked to curate the festival by inviting their favourite performers to play.
 The idea was that it was akin to dipping into the curator's record collection, or as founder Barry Hogan described it, "ATP is like an excellent mix tape".

+In 2001 rock band Shellac was convinced by Mogwai to play in their line-up.
+Frontman Steve Albini praised the festival, saying "They completely changed the festival game.
+Now the whole world has to operate under the knowledge that there are these cool, curated festivals where everyone is treated well and the experience is a generally pleasant one."
+Since then, Shellac had a longstanding involvement with ATP and were often referred to as their 'House Band'.
+Shellac were the curators of ATP at Camber Sands, UK in 2002 and 2012, co-curated in 2004 and also played at several other editions of the festival including its final UK holiday camp event in 2013.
+Albini said;

-In 2001 the organisation spawned ATP/Recordings, a record label originally created to bring out compilation albums related to its festivals.
+Also in 2001, the organisation spawned ATP/Recordings, a record label originally created to bring out compilation albums related to its festivals.
 However the label eventually moved on from just doing compilations for the festival to sign and release singles and albums from artists including Threnody Ensemble, Bardo Pond, The Magic Band, Deerhoof, White Out, Death Vessel, The Drones, Fursaxa, The Scientists, Apse, Fuck Buttons, Alexander Tucker, Sleepy Sun, Spiritualized, Built To Spill, Autolux and most recently Tall Firs and Tennis.

 At the end of 2007 ATP/R launched series of double 7" singles called Custom Made, which would feature bands choosing four songs; one something old, one something new, one something borrowed (a cover version) and one something blue (artists were free to interpret this as they feel).
 Artists to release singles in this series were Australia's The Drones, Britain's Alexander Tucker and America's Deerhoof.

 In 2002, the festival expanded to the US, and several events took place there in subsequent years.
 The organisation also became involved in booking stages at the Pitchfork Music Festival and the Primavera Sound Festival in Barcelona, Spain.
 In 2008, All Tomorrow's Parties ran their first East Coast USA festival, which took place at Kutsher's Hotel and Country Club, Monticello, New York.
 In January 2009, the festival took place for the first time in Australia, with events in Brisbane, Sydney and Mount Buller (in Victoria) all curated by Nick Cave & The Bad Seeds.